 In the past Professor Gallins has served as a municipal solicitor, Director of Legal Information Services for the Ministry of the Attorney-General, and as Executive Director of the Law Centre.

 Professor Gallins has been very active in community affairs, and has sat on the boards of numerous volunteer agencies.
-He is a Past Commander of the Canadian Power and Sail Squadrons and former Vice Chair of the Capital Health Board.
-Currently he is a member of the Board of Beacon Community Association.
+He is a Past Commander of the Canadian Power and Sail Squadrons and former member of the Capital Health Board and Beacon Community Association Board.
 Professor Gallins is married.
 He has four children, all of whom have pursued careers as physicians.

 As Clinical Director, Professor Gallins is responsible for the educational content of the Clinical Program.
 He personally conducts most of the classes held during the Orientation Period.
 He is also responsible for all aspects of the administration of the Clinical Program.